Thales is a long-standing partner of public transport in India with systems in operation both in metros and on main lines.

 - Gurugram metro: Implemented Automatic Fare Collection system for Rapid Metro Rail Gurgaon.
 Thales was awarded the Phase II contract for the same project in 2014.

 - New Delhi metro: Provided the integrated telecommunication systems for Phase 1 (2 lines) for Delhi metro in 2001.
 It subsequently also supplied and installed its advanced passenger information system (APIS) and Master Clock units in 74 metro stations across Delhi.
 In April 2013, Thales signed a contract with DMRC to design, integrate and install advanced passenger information system (APIS) for the extensions to Delhi Metro Line 6.

 - Mumbai metro: Thales has designed, integrated and installed a complete communications system, including advanced passenger information for the 12km long Versova-Andheri¬Ghatkopar (VAG) Metro corridor.

-- Jaipur: In 2012, Thales was awarded by the Jaipur Metro a telecommunication systems contract including Tetra radio, CCTV (Closed-circuit television)
+- Jaipur metro: In 2012, Thales was awarded by the Jaipur Metro a telecommunication systems contract including Tetra radio, CCTV (Closed-circuit television)